Rokfor/rokfor-slim/README.md

 $ pico propel.yaml
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Edit the connection settings in the *propel.yaml* file.
+Run the propel cli utility
+to inject the structure:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $ ../../../propel/propel/bin/propel sql:insert